 In any case we should start with setting parameter

 service/protectedwebmethods = ALL.

 For standard scenarios there shouldn’t exist any blocking points to do so.

 For custom developed or 3rd party tools we should analyse if these clients should indeed have access to all web methods.
 If not, we have to make sure they communicate without prior authentication.

-Then we have to exclude the relevant web method(s) from protection by adjusting the parameter, e.g.,
+Then we have to exclude the relevant web method(s) from protection by appending them prefixed with “-” to the actual value, e.g.,

 service/protectedwebmethods = ALL -GetAlerts.